 Unfortunately, you cannot watch from the ground.
-Our zipline courses are on private property and the terms of our leases clearly state that only those on tours can be on property.
-Only paid and waived participants will be allowed on the zipline properties.
+Our zip line courses are on private property and the terms of our leases clearly state that this is not allowed.
+Only paid and waivered participants will be allowed on the zip line properties.

 What should we wear?

 All flyers will need to arrive wearing weather-appropriate comfortable clothing and closed-toe shoes, that are secured to your foot.
 The harness straps will wrap around your upper thigh, shoulders, and waist, so you want clothing on those areas to be most comfortable.
 Long hair must be tied back.
 Remove dangling jewelry prior to the tour.
 Please remove any items from your pockets that might fall out or poke you.